MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`Port`** - **Port**<br>
 `string`.
 Required when `AddBinding = true`.
 Default value: `80`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Type the port on which Hypertext Transfer Protocol Stack (HTTP.sys) must listen for requests made to this website.
+Specifies the port on which Hypertext Transfer Protocol Stack (HTTP.sys) must monitor for requests made to this website.
 <!-- :::editable-content-end::: -->
 <br>